BrianHarringtonUTSC/Tracademic-AndriodApp/README.md

 - VCS -> Checkout from Version Control -> GitHub.
 - Enter your credentials and the URL for this repository.

+### Bugs
+- Sometimes the app can be a bit finnicky, especially in regards to the persistent cookie used to keep logged in user info.
+If you have an issue where you logged in the past and you could see a list of students and now when you open the app it no longer shows a list of students, simply log out of the application to clear the cookies and login again.
+- For other bugs and crashes, please try to reproduce the steps that caused the crash and submit a bug report outlining the steps clearly to the current developer.
+The developer then should reproduce the bug on his/her phone and view the logcat to see the error.
+Adding Log statements i.e. Log.d(TAG, message) or using breakpoints can help in the debugging process.

 ## TODOs
 - Checkin functionality (currently each swipe opens the corresponding student info and TA has to manually select 1 XP).